RiadHossain43/-RiadHossain43/README.md

 I am expericed in the **software development industry** for quite a `number of years` now.
 I have worked with teams and projects that are live in the industry and have learned and shared loads of knowledge about software development.
 Followings are the key areas I'm expert & experinced with :

-- Cloude based Software Designing & Development
+- Cloud based Software Designing & Development

 - I can develop large scale solutions depending on business need.

-- Agile software software development.
+- Agile software development.

 - I'm good at project management and leading and contributing to a team